rohittechzone/bouncy/README.md

 # Backend in another repo /bouncy-backend
-## App usage will be updated later
+## App usage and description will be updated later